mehtadushy/SelecSLS-Pytorch/README.md

  - Pytorch >= 1.1

 ## Citing
-If you find the model useful in your work, please consider citing:
+If you find use for the model in your work, please cite:

 ```
 @article{mehta2019xnect,